spring-media/strapi-plugin-publisher/README.md

 # strapi-plugin-publisher

+> **Important** \
+> Do not update this Plugin until Strapi is updated to 4.11.x.\
+> Version 1.3.7 is the latest version that is working with Kitchen for the moment.

 A plugin for [Strapi](https://github.com/strapi/strapi) that provides the ability to easily schedule publishing and unpublishing of any content type.

 [![Downloads](https://img.shields.io/npm/dm/strapi-plugin-publisher?style=for-the-badge)](https://img.shields.io/npm/dm/strapi-plugin-publisher?style=for-the-badge)